miguelgd54/miguelgd54.github.io/README.md

 # Website-Portfolio

 Personal website created by Miguel Garcia.
-Feel free to use my website's template with the proper citing.
+Feel free to use my format with the proper citing.